 The master's thesis lifecycle

-Enrolment, registration and monitoring (progress reports) of master's thesis students is managed by your Faculty/College.
+Enrolment, registration, and monitoring (progress reports) are managed by your Faculty.

 Direct any queries regarding examination to Te Kura Tāura, who administer the examination of master's theses.

 Compulsory stages of candidature

 - your proposed research topic